00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:01:15 And the moment you master Flex, well, you can flex on everyone.

-00:01:48 Then I'll give it justify-end, which will align the items within the container to the right.
+00:01:48 Then I will give it justify-end which will align the items within the container to the right.

-00:02:08 I'll give it a class equal to H of 16 for the height, W of 16 for the width, rounded-full to make it into a circle, and a BG of blue 500.
-Now I'll duplicate
+00:02:08 I'll give it a class equal to H of 16 for the height, W of16 for width, rounded-full to make it into a circle, and a BG of blue 500.
+Now I will duplicate

 00:02:22 this div right below, two times.